"Seventh Heaven" was reported first in a preview of Beck's upcoming October 2016 album, which ended up delayed a year before being release as Colors

 in October 2017.

 Beck has referred to "Seventh Heaven" as about "a man wailing out at his love who has left him."
 On the other hand, once, before playing the song live in Melbourne in February 2018, Beck said "This is a very feel good song, I'm warning you," which feels a little at odds with the first description.
 Maybe he was still figuring the song out himself.
 Regardless, the verses seem to track the story somewhat vaguely.
 The first verse begins with Beck announcing "I want to see you," and wandering the city.
-The second verse seems to expressing some brief hope, but it all ends with his love rejecting him on the phone.
+The second verse seems to expressing some brief hope, but it all ends with his love rejecting him on the telephone.

-The song shimmers, on a very simple bed of funky rhythm and insistent electric guitar.
+The music shimmers, on a very simple bed of funky rhythm and insistent electric guitar.
 There are some lovely but unobtrusive new age-y cascading details to the song too (ie., the intro).

-Also interesting is the construction of the song.
-After the verses, Beck does a pre-chorus ("don't tell nobody I'm here"), the chorus, and a post-chorus ("now you got to let me know").
-A bridge connects the first and second verse ("I'm gonna take it with me").
+Also interesting to me is the construction of the song.
+After the verses, Beck does a pre-chorus ("don't tell nobody I'm here"), the chorus, and a sort of post-chorus ("now you got to let me know").
+Also, a bridge follows ("I'm gonna take it with me").
 This is a lot of different sections for a song!
 The beauty is that it never feels collage-like, they flow and fit together.